-The investigational study product solution will typically be administered IV over about 30 to 60 minutes using a volumetric pump of 150 mL.
+The entire contents of the investigational study product solution will typically be administered IV over about 30 to 60 minutes using a volumetric pump.
 The total time needed to administer the dose may be longer based on factors such as participant tolerance.